DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 > View the new projects using the **[DCP 2.0 Data Preview](/what-is-the-dcp-20-data-preview)**

-### What’s included in the DCP 2.0 infrastructure updates?
+### What's included in the DCP 2.0 infrastructure updates?

 Along with the new data view, we have updated DCP infrastructure by **retiring and replacing** the following features: